Islandora-Labs/islandora_simple_map/README.md

 `hook_islandora_simple_map_get_coordinates(AbstractObject $object)`

-Implementations of this hook should return an array of decimal coordinates.
+Implementations of this hook should return an array of coordinates.
-These are merged with all other implementations.
+These are merged with all other implementations and passed off to be parsed by implementations of the below hook.
-If you are using the Javascript API, they are then validated/filtered to ensure they are decimal coordinates.
-Lastly (using either API) they are de-duplicated to determine the points to show on the map.

 `hook_islandora_simple_map_parse_coordinates_callback()`